danil-baranovskyi/docker-playground/README.md

 ## Persist the state
-To persist the state, you need to create a **volume** and mount it with the container
+To persist the state, you need to create a **volume** and mount it with the container.
 #### Create a volume
 ```
 docker volume create <volume-name>